sophiawheatley/sophiawheatley.github.io/index.md

 ---

 # Welcome
-My name is Sophia and I am a data analyst who is planning on doing a PhD in cognitive neuroscience.
+My name is Sophia and I am a data analyst based in Sweden planning on doing a PhD in cognitive neuroscience.

 <div class="row">
   <div class="col-4">